-- changes to the governance of the information processor, including the structure of its board of directors and changes in the board committees and their mandates; - (b) changes in control over the information processor; - (c) changes affecting the independence of the information processor, including independence from the marketplaces, inter-dealer bond brokers and dealers that provide their data to meet the requirements of the Instrument; - (d) changes to the services or functions performed by the information processor; - (e) changes to the data products offered by the information processor; - (f) changes to the fees and fee structure related to the services provided by the information processor; - (g) changes to the revenue sharing model for revenues from fees related to services provided by the information processor; - (h) changes to the systems and technology used by the information processor, including those affecting its capacity; - new arrangements or changes to arrangements to outsource the operation of any aspect of the services of the information processor; - (j) changes to the means of access to the services of the information processor; and - (k) where the information processor is responsible for making a determination of the data which must be reported, including the securities for which information must be reported in accordance with the Instrument, changes in the criteria and process for selection and communication of these securities.
+- 16.3 Under subsection 14.2(1) of the Instrument, an information processor is required to file an amendment to the information provided in Form 21-101F5 at least 45 days before implementing a significant change involving a matter set out in Form 21-101F5, in the manner set out in Form 21-101F5.
+The Canadian securities regulatory authorities would consider significant changes to include: - (a) changes to the governance of the information processor, including the structure of its board of directors and changes in the board committees and their mandates; - (b) changes in control over the information processor; - (c) changes affecting the independence of the information processor, including independence from the persons and companies that provide their data to meet the requirements of the Instrument; - (d) changes to the services or functions performed by the information processor; - (e) changes to the data products offered by the information processor; - (f) changes to the fees and fee structure related to the services provided by the information processor; - (g) changes to the revenue sharing model for revenues from fees related to services provided by the information processor; - (h) changes to the systems and technology used by the information processor, including those affecting its capacity; - (i) new arrangements or changes to arrangements to outsource the operation of any aspect of the services of the information processor; - (j) changes to the means of access to the services of the information processor; and - (k) in the case of an information processor for corporate debt securities or government debt securities, changes to the information referred to in paragraph 14.8(b) of the Instrument.